-- There is an excellent book on food science written by Harold McGee called On Food and Cooking: The Science and Lore of the Kitchen.
+- There is an excellent book on food science written by Harold McGee called On Food and Cooking: The Science and Lore of the Kitchen (paid link).
 Mr. McGee's book is vast in scope and interesting on every page.
 There is one peculiar essay in the chapter on legumes called "The Problems of Legumes and Flatulence" that lends itself particularly well to the gas laws.

 We are indebted to high-altitude aircraft flight and the space program for the recent spate of interest in flatulence.
 After World War II, it appeared that intestinal gas might prove a serious problem for test pilots.
 The volume of a given amount of gas increases as the pressure surrounding it decreases.
 This means that a pilot's intestinal gas will expand as he flies higher into the atmosphere in an unpressurized cockpit.
 At 35,000 feet, for example, the volume will be 5.4 times what it would be at sea level.
 The resulting distention could cause substantial pain….
 So the word went out across the land: study flatulence.